kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 - There is a rare chance for any non-legendary pokemon to appear.

 #### Mirror Match Battle Generator
-Pagliacco, A pokemaniac with a flair for theatrics, has been added to the north-south underground path.
+Pagliacco, a pokemaniac with a flair for theatrics, has been added to the north-south underground path.
 After the Elite-4 are beaten, he will offer to engage you in a mirror match against your own party.

 #### Mr. Fuji and the M.GENE